amanzi/amanzi/spack/README.md

 Note that tests are currently run as part of the Spack build by default (the `+tests` variant is on by default).

 # Cori (NERSC)
-From a login node, add the following specs to the packages.yaml file:
+From a login node, run a `spack compiler find` to have `gcc@8.3.0` added to the list of available compilers for Spack.
+Then, add the following specs to the packages.yaml file:
 ```
 packages:
   mpich: